publiccodenet/about/activities/member-relations/index.md

 From 2020, each member has a regular membership contract.

 With regular membership, members become co-owners of the Foundation.
 This means members can vote in the general assembly and are responsible for and steer the Foundation’s operations, including priorities and annual budget for the organization.
-[Read more about Foundation governance].
+[Read more about Foundation governance](../../organization/governance-model.md).

 All members pay membership yearly dues.
 [See financial model].
 Failure to pay can result in termination of membership as stipulated in the [foundation bylaws].